Sydney-Informatics-Hub/eeharvest/README.md

 `geodata-harvester` for fully automated and reproducible data extraction and processing**, but we understand the benefits of using it as a standalone package.

-If you are an advanced user, we recommend that you use the Earth Engine API directly (but see useful add-on packages such as `eemont` and `geemap` in our acknowledgements below).
+If `eeharvest` does not meet your needs, you can try the Earth Engine API directly (but see useful add-on packages such as `eemont` and `geemap` in our acknowledgements below).

 ## Why `eeharvest`?